rhx/SwiftGdk/README.md

 After that, use the (usual) Build and Test buttons to build/test this package.

 ## Documentation

-You can find reference documentation inside the [docs](https://rhx.github.io/SwiftGdk/) folder.
+You can generate documentation using the [DocC plugin](https://apple.github.io/swift-docc-plugin/documentation/swiftdoccplugin/).
+To preview documentation matching your local installation, simply run

-This was generated using the [jazzy](https://github.com/realm/jazzy) tool.
-If you want to generate your own documentation, matching your local installation, you can use the `generate-documentation.sh` script in the repository.
-Unfortunately, at this stage [jazzy](https://github.com/realm/jazzy) only works on macOS (and crashes under Linux), so this will currently only work on a Mac.
+    swift package --disable-sandbox preview-documentation

+then navigate to the URL shown for the local preview server.
+Make sure you have JavaScript enabled in your browser.

+Alternatively, you can create static documentation using [jazzy](https://github.com/realm/jazzy).
+Make sure you have [sourcekitten](https://github.com/jpsim/SourceKitten) and [jazzy](https://github.com/realm/jazzy) installed, e.g. on macOS (x86_64):

-	brew install sourcekitten
+	brew install ruby sourcekitten
-	sudo gem install jazzy
+	/usr/local/opt/ruby/bin/gem install jazzy
-	./generate-documentation.sh
+	./generate-jazzy.sh

 ## Troubleshooting

 Here are some common errors you might encounter and how to fix them.

 ### Missing `.gir` Files

 If you get an error such as

 	Girs located at